 Unsecured debt is any debt that is not tied to an asset, like a home or automobile.
 This most commonly means credit card debt, but can also refer to items like personal loans and medical debt.
 Unsecured debt typically creates less stress and fewer problems for consumers than secured debt because they don’t stand to lose an asset if they don’t repay the debt.

 Credit Card Debt

-Credit card debt is the most pervasive type of unsecured debt, with Americans currently carrying $672 billion on their cards.
+Credit card debt is the most pervasive type of unsecured debt, with Americans carrying about $925 billion on their cards in 2015.
 It is a revolving line of credit, meaning you can continue to borrow each month and carry balances over.
 As with other loans and debts, it’s best to pay more than the minimum payment each month.
-However, this is an especially important principle with credit cards because interest rates, which already average 15.1%, can increase to 25-29% or higher if you fail to make payments.
+This is an especially important principle with credit cards because interest rates, which already average 15.1%, can increase to 25-29% or higher if you fail to make payments.
 Paying more than the minimum will get you out of debt faster and save you hundreds — sometimes, even thousands — of dollars in interest.

-Personal loans can be used for a wide variety of purposes, from funding a start-up business to paying for repairs on your home to taking a vacation.
+Personal loans (or “signature loans”) can be used for a wide variety of purposes, from funding a start-up business to paying for repairs on your home to taking a vacation.
 A personal loan typically has a cap and is funded by a bank.
-Original lending terms depend on your credit history; a good credit score translates to a lower interest rate and money saved.
-Most personal loans will have lower interest rates than credit cards, making them a more appealing option for planned expenses.
+Original lending terms depend on your credit history.
+A good credit score means a lower interest rate and money saved.
+Most personal loans have lower interest rates than credit cards, making them a more appealing option for planned expenses.

 Private Student Loans

 Private student loans are another source of overwhelming debt.
 Americans carried $99.7 billion in private student loans — or about 7.6% of the $1.3 trillion owed for this type of debt in 2015.
 According to the Project on Student Debt from the Institute for College Access & Success, members of the 2014 college graduating class left campus with an average of $28,940 in academic debt.
-Private student loans are similar to personal loans: They are funded by banks or other private lenders, and their terms depend on your credit history.
-However, as with federally funded ones, private student loans come with perks to allow students the time and resources they need to concentrate on their studies.
+Private student loans are similar to personal loans: they are funded by banks or other private lenders, and their terms depend on your credit history.
+However, as with federally funded loans, private student loans come with perks to allow students the time and resources they need to concentrate on their studies.
 In general, private student loan payments are deferred until after graduation.

 Medical bills are a unique form of unsecured debt.
-While you can choose to make purchases on a credit card, and you can choose to fund an education with student loans, no one chooses to fall ill and incur medical bills.
-Still, studies show that 29 percent of U.S. adults have medical debt and/or problems paying medical bills.
+While you can choose to make purchases on a credit card and you can choose to fund an education with student loans, no one chooses to fall ill and incur medical bills.
+Still, studies show that 29% of U.S. adults have medical debt or problems paying medical bills.
 An estimated 1.7 million people live in households experiencing bankruptcy because of medical costs and another 64 million Americans struggled to pay medical bills in 2014.

-While rent isn’t typically thought of in terms of debt, when you fall behind on paying it, you actually become indebted to your landlord.
+While rent isn’t typically considered debt, when you fall behind on paying it, you actually become indebted to your landlord.
 If this happens, your landlord is likely to take action in order to evict you.
 However, since you are not at risk of losing any belongings, your debt is considered unsecured.